-Excel in a highly competitive and rapidly growing field -Graduates of our program have a first-time pass rate of

-- 96% on the 2013 Physician Assistant National Certification Exam (PANCE), which is higher than the national average. - Integrated curriculum and innovative advanced degrees
+- Excel in a highly competitive and rapidly growing field Graduates of our program have a first-time pass rate of 100% on the 2014 Physician Assistant National Certification Exam (PANCE), which is higher than the national average.

-The PA program offers an integrated curriculum that takes a holistic approach to healthcare.
+Integrated curriculum and innovative advanced degrees The PA program offers an integrated curriculum that takes a holistic approach to - Integrated curriculum and innovative advanced degrees The PA program offers an integrated curriculum that takes a holistic approach to healthcare.
 Preclinical training exposes students to multiple disciplines simultaneously, so the learning experience is analogous to the manner in which they will practice.